 There is an observed difference, but is this difference large enough to deem it “statistically significant”?
 In order to answer this question we will conduct a hypothesis test.

-2. Write the hypotheses for testing if the average weights are different for those who exercise at least times a week and those who don’t.
+Write the hypotheses for testing if the average weights are different for those who exercise at least three times a week, and those who don’t.

-1. What is the value in the t column?
+What is the value of the \(T\) test statistic?

-1. Calculate a 95% confidence interval for the average height in meters (height) and interpret it in context.
+Calculate a 95% confidence interval for the average height in meters (height) and interpret it in context.
+For a single variable, this can be done using the Descriptives analysis.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.